Here at the House of So Cosy, we specialise in bringing the very best of the world’s most natural and luxurious fibres to your homes and wardrobes.

 While sheep’s wool is notorious for its potential itchiness, lambswool is generally softer and less likely to cause skin irritation.
 Lambswool is a multi-purpose natural fiber that is a favorite among knitters and spinners.”

-Pure new wool is another fibre that we use thanks to its softness and durability.
+Pure new wool is another fibre that we use in products like our black and white throw blanket thanks to its softness and durability.
 This originates from living sheep and, as its name suggests, has not been processed, woven or treated at all.
 Our lambswool and pure new wool is sourced from Scandinavia and New Zealand to guarantee its softness and warmth.

 Shop our lambswool and pure new wool cushions and throws here.